CSCfi/pebbles-smoke-test-deploy/README.md

-# Playbook to deploy pebbles-smoketest
+# Playbook to deploy pebbles-smoke-test

-AKA my first try at Ansible Heat.
+AKA an adventure in deploying stacks using Heat.

+Might be incorporated into pebbles-deploy in the near future.
+Might not, depends on philosophical things mostly.

+For playbook structure refer to https://github.com/cscfi/pouta-ansible-cluster